curl/curl/docs/DEPRECATE.md

 libcurl works identically using either HTTP backend.

-The only way to keep hyper support in curl is to give it a good polish by somone with time, skill and energy to spend on this task.
+The only way to keep hyper support in curl is to give it a good polish by someone with time, skill and energy to spend on this task.

-Unless a significant overhaul has proven to be in progress, hyper support will be removed from curl after February 2025.
+Unless a significant overhaul has proven to be in progress, hyper support is removed from curl after February 2025.

 ## Past removals